Taiwan blue magpie: Relationship with humans

 Taiwan blue magpies have attacked humans to defend their nests.
 Taiwan blue magpies are sometimes illegally captured by humans, but the number of cases of this seems to have decreased.

-In the 2007 National Bird Voting Campaign held by the Taiwan International Birding Association, there were over 1 million votes cast from 53 countries.
-The Taiwan blue magpie defeated the Mikado pheasant in the vote, but the vote was not formally accepted.
+In 2007, the Taiwan International Birding Associated held a vote to select the national bird of Taiwan.
+Participation was not limited to those in Taiwan, and there were over 1 million votes cast from 53 countries.
+The Taiwan blue magpie defeated the Mikado pheasant, but the vote was not formally accepted.

 In 2017 China Airlines unveiled a Taiwan blue magpie paint scheme on an Airbus A350.
 The aircraft was the 100th A350 produced by Airbus.

 The AIDC XAT-5 Blue Magpie advanced jet trainer is named after the Taiwan blue magpie.

 Status

 The IUCN Red List of Threatened Species has currently assessed the species to be of least concern as it does not meet the criteria to be vulnerable.
 The population trend is suspected to be stable.
 Due to its endemism, however, the Taiwan blue magpie has been listed as other conservation-deserving wildlife (其他應予保育之野生動物) and protected by Taiwan's Wildlife Conservation Act (野生動物保育法).

 There is a small population of red-billed blue magpies that has been introduced to Wuling Farm in Taichung County (now part of Taichung City).
 In 2007, three hybrid chicks were found in a nest in Taichung, with red-billed and Taiwan magpie parents tending them.
 This caused some concern to conservationists, given the decline of the Taiwan hwamei due to the invasion of the Chinese hwamei.
 However, the Endemic Species Research Institute of Taiwan has been working to control red-billed magpie populations by capturing individual birds and relocating their nests.